tomlarkworthy/animaxe/README.md

 You can use the babel preprocessor within Codepen quite well.
 Although it borks on some of the typescript syntax, if anyone knows a good online Typescript editor that can read type definition files I would love to hear.

 API
 -----
-Its being changed a lot but it's [here](https://animaxe.firebaseapp.com/)
+Its in constant flux changed, but you can try it here [here](https://animaxe.firebaseapp.com/)

 TODOS